jshph/enzyme/roadmap.md

 - modular push notifications - server side.
 Listenable.
   - configure disable notifications in dashboard

+- editing recipes after they've been generated. have to be able to edit the prompts too

 # Sharing roadmap

 - figure out when to broadcast on zed forum